The parents of a child are responsible for registering their birth.

 You can’t make changes such as to a child’s name or sex using this process.

-If you want to fix a mistake on the register:
+To fix a mistake on the register, you can:

 If there are 2 parents on the child’s birth registration then both parents must apply.